 Debate About Top Languages Will Continue

 There are a lot of programming languages on the market, and most developers know several languages.
 There are also a lot more professional and casual application developers.
 Due to this increasing interest in programming, the discussions about the top languages and which are better for specific situations will continue.
 This blog identifies the top backend languages based primarily on popularity and gives a summarized comparison.

-So, now that I’ve compared commonly used backend languages, it’s up to you to decide which is best for your situation and need.
+So, now that I’ve conducted a backend languages comparison, it’s up to you to decide which is best for your backend language situation and need.